puppetlabs/tasks-hands-on-lab/7-writing-plans/README.md

     **Note:**

     * The plan takes three arguments, one of which (`message`) has a default value.
 We'll see shortly how Bolt uses that to validate user input.
-    * Use the Puppet `split` function to support passing a comma-separated list of nodes.
-Plans are just Puppet, so you can use any of the available [functions](https://docs.puppet.com/puppet/latest/function.html) or [native data types](https://docs.puppet.com/puppet/latest/lang_data_type.html).
     * First you run the `exercise7::write` task from above, setting the arguments for the task to the values passed to the plan.
 This writes out a file in the `/tmp` directory.
     * Then you run a command directly from the plan, in this case to output the content written to the file in the above task.